jagreehal/autorun-create/README.md

 # autorun-create

-`autorun-create` is a command-line tool for generating BrightScript code to create a Roku application's `autorun.brs` file.
-It simplifies the process of setting up an autorun script for your Roku channel or application.
+`autorun-create` is a command-line tool that simplifies the process of creating BrightScript code for an `autorun.brs` file for BrightSign players.

 ## Features